canonical/launchpad-manual/docs/developer/how-to/index.rst

 Launchpad development tips
 --------------------------

-Developing for Launchpad can be challenging, but there are approaches that can make things easier whether your goal is to use Launchpad for codehosting locally, test CLI scripts, generate API docs, etc.
+This section covers a range of helpful techniques for Launchpad development: writing and configuring tests, handling exceptions and security policies, running codehosting locally, generating API docs, and working with the database.

 - :ref:`Update the global configuration for tests <update-global-configuration-for-tests>`
 - :ref:`Handle security policies <handle-security-policies>`